Sacubitril/valsartan: Medical uses

-Sacubitril/valsartan can be used instead of an ACE inhibitor or an angiotensin receptor blocker in people with heart failure and a reduced left ventricular ejection fraction (LVEF), alongside other standard therapies (e.g. beta-blockers) for heart failure.
+Sacubitril/valsartan can be used instead of an ACE inhibitor or an angiotensin receptor blocker in people with heart failure and a reduced left ventricular ejection fraction (LVEF), alongside other standard therapies (e.g., beta blockers) for heart failure.

 To investigate its use for heart failure in those with heart failure with preserved ejection fraction (HFpEF), Novartis funded the PARAGON-HF trial which was designed to investigate the use of sacubitril/valsartan in the treatment of HFpEF patients with a LVEF of 45% or more.
 Concluding in 2019, it failed to show significance for reducing hospitalisation related to heart failure or reducing death from cardiovascular causes, and therefore appearing to show limited benefit to those with HFpEF.

 There is moderate evidence to suggest that treating people with HFpEF using MRA and ARNI may reduce the rate of people being hospitalized due to heart failure, however, there is no evidence that this type of treatment improves the person's quality of life or rate of survival due to cardiovascular disease.
 Evidence is lacking to support the use of ACE Inhibitors, ARBs or ARNIs in people with HFpEF at this time, and that the mainstay pharmacological therapy for HFpEF still remains the treatment of co-morbidities such as hypertension or other triggers for decompensation.
 Patients who exhibit symptoms of NYHA Class II or III heart failure and are still symptomatic despite maximally tolerated dose of an ACE inhibitor or ARB alone, may be considered for sacubitril/valsartan dual therapy to decrease the risk of cardiovascular-related and all-cause mortality.
 Mortality benefits have only been observed to date in those with LVEF less than 35%.

 Adverse effects

-Common adverse effects [>1%] include hyperkalaemia [high potassium levels in the blood, a known side effect of Valsartan], hypotension [low blood pressure, common in vasodilators and extracellular fluid volume reducers], a persistent dry cough and renal impairment [reduced kidney function].
+Common adverse effects (>1%) include hyperkalemia (high potassium levels in the blood, a known side effect of valsartan), hypotension (low blood pressure, common in vasodilators and extracellular fluid volume reducers), a persistent dry cough, and renal impairment (reduced kidney function).

-Angioedema, a rare but more serious reaction, can occur in some patients [<1%] and involves swelling of the face and lips.
+Angioedema, a rare but more serious reaction, can occur in some patients (<1%) and involves swelling of the face and lips.
 Angioedema is more common in black (African American) patients.
-Sacubitril/Valsartan should not be taken within 36 hours of an Angiotensin Converting Enzyme Inhibitor to reduce the risk of developing Angioedema.
+Sacubitril/Valsartan should not be taken within 36 hours of an angiotensin-converting enzyme inhibitor to reduce the risk of developing angioedema.

-The side effect profile in trials of sacubitril/valsartan compared to valsartan alone or enalapril [an angiotensin converting enzyme inhibitor] is very similar, with the incidence of hypotension slightly higher in sacubitril/valsartan, the risk comparable for angioedema, and the chance of hyperkalaemia, renal impairment and cough slightly lower.
+The side effect profile in trials of sacubitril/valsartan compared to valsartan alone or enalapril (an angiotensin-converting enzyme inhibitor) is very similar, with the incidence of hypotension slightly higher in sacubitril/valsartan, the risk for angioedema comparable, and the chance of hyperkalaemia, renal impairment and cough slightly lower.

 Sacubitril/valsartan is contraindicated in pregnancy because it contains valsartan, a known risk for birth defects.